CarlosZepter/Photo-portifolio/README.md

 # Photo Portfolio

-# this is a study of git hub visual code;
+> this is a study of git hub visual code.

 Big Picture by HTML5 UP
 html5up.net | @ajlkn